apache/drill/_docs/configure-drill/076-configuring-user-impersonation-with-hive-authorization.md

                  max_chained_user_hops: 3
           }

-3. Verify that enabled is set to `‘true’`.
+3. Verify that enabled is set to `"true"`.
 4. Set the maximum number of chained user hops that you want Drill to allow.
 5. (MapR clusters only) Add the following lines to the `drill-env.sh` file:
    * If the underlying file system is not secure, add the following line: